Are Loopwheel T-Shirts Worth It?

 “Loopwheel is basically the way the fabric is constructed.
 It’s the more traditional method that most companies don’t do it now because it’s so time-consuming,” says Claxton.
 “Basically, they are tubular knitting machines that hang from the ceiling of factories and they knit in a circular motion.
 Basically, the integrity of the fabric is protected at all points.”

-This is why loopwheel t-shirts famously have no side seams that are holding together two halves of the shirt: the shirts are created in a tube (or loop) of fabric all at once.
+This is why loopwheel t-shirts famously have no side seams that hold together the two parts of the shirt: the shirts are created in a tube (or loop) of fabric all at once.

 The machines are very inefficient by modern standards, only producing about a meter of fabric per hour — modern machines produce fabric more than 10 times faster than the loopwheel.